Adamishere/2xImageResolution/README.md

 ## Overview of the Program:

-This is the starting image (200 x 250) used to resize and train the model.
-This image is resized downward from the source image.
-The original high resolution image (400 x 500) is used as a benchmark in model development.
+This was the starting image (200 x 250) used to resize and train the model.
+This image was resized downward from the source image.
+The original high resolution image (400 x 500) was used as a benchmark in model development.

 ![Alt text](/Output/out2.jpg)

 Below is the general process of re-scaling the image.
 Grey squares represent existing color values, blue represent imputed values using the row model, yellow represents imputed values using the column model.
-The process order is then reversed by putting spaces between columns, then rows.
-The values from the two iterations are then averaged into one image.
+The process order was then reversed by putting spaces between columns, then rows.
+The values from the two iterations were then averaged into one image.

 ![Alt text](/Output/out3.jpg)

 Because of this resizing approach, two models needed to be trained, one for spacing between column and one for spacing between rows.
 Using the starting image as a source for training data, the surrounding pixels would inform the prediction each pixel (indicated by "X" in the image below).

 I used a decision tree model because its ability to handle complex interactions in the data that would be suited for image data rather than traditional linear regression.
 (In the final model used, a 5x5 square was used as opposed to a 3x3.
 A 7x7 model was also test but did not yield any noticeable improvements in image quality)

 ![Alt text](/Output/out4.jpg)

-Once the program resizes the image, data from the full sized source image (400x500) is appended to the dataframe based on their x and y cooridinates and residuals were then computed.
+Once the program resizes the image, data from the full sized source image (400x500) was appended to the dataframe based on their x and y cooridinates and residuals were then computed.
 To assess the quality of the resizing of the image, the sum and mean absolute error were used, with a lower value indicating a better match to the source image.
-Values are on a greyscale from 0 (black) to 1 (white).
+Values were on a greyscale from 0 (black) to 1 (white).

     #Benchmark Bilinear Photoshop
     > sum(residual$absresid)